directus/docs/content/tutorials/1.getting-started/fetch-data-from-directus-with-angular.md

 authors:
   - name: David Mbochi
     title: Guest Author
+description: Learn how to integrate Directus in your Angular web application.
 ---
 [Angular](https://angular.dev/) is a popular front-end web framework.
 In this tutorial, you will use the framework to implement the front-end for the Directus headless CMS.
 You will implement a blog that loads blog posts dynamically and also serves global metadata.